Browse by Medical Category

 Clinical Research Coordinator

-Emily Ahles is the clinical research coordinator at Community Psychiatry PRIDE at Mass General.
-Ms. Ahles completed her Bachelor of Arts in Psychology at the University of Notre Dame in 2015, and plans to enter a doctoral program in clinical psychology in 2018.
+Yesenia Aguilar Silvan completed her BA in psychology at the University of California, Los Angles (UCLA) in 2017 and plans to enter a doctoral program in clinical psychology in 2019.

 Community Psychiatry Program for Research in Implementation and Dissemination (PRIDE) conducts research exploring the disproportionate mental health burden in under-served and resource-constricted communities.
 Our current studies are described below.